Did your payday loans cost so much when you repaid one you had to keep on borrowing?

 A good enough case to go to the Ombudsman?

 If you don’t know what to do, ask in the comments below this article.
 Accepting an offer settles your whole complaint – you can’t change your mind later.

 Don’t worry that you will lose a small offer from a lender by going to the Ombudsman – this doesn’t happen.

-- An offer to write off your current balance may be good or it may be very poor if you should get a refund as well, see Refunds when you have a balance owing for details and ask in the comments below if you aren’t sure.
+- an offer to write off your current balance may sound good … but it may be very poor if you should get a refund as well, see Refunds when you have a balance owing for details and ask in the comments below if you aren’t sure.

 One or two loan cases are hard to win at the ombudsman.
-It’s probably best to give up unless:
+It’s probably best to give up on one or two loan cases unless:

 - the loan was rolled or topped up several times; or